 A COVID19 Christmas

-We watched the warnings on the nightly news.
-Stay home for Christmas, Not this time!.
+We watched the warnings on the nightly news – Stay home this Christmas.
+Not this time!.

-In times of a COVID19 Shutdown, a family Christmas was the only thing on our Travel Bucket List.
-We’d given up March Break, Easter, Grandkids’ Summer Visit, Labour Day, Thanksgiving but Christmas wa19 the last straw.
+In these times of a COVID19 shutdown, a family Christmas was the only thing on our Travel Bucket List.
+We’d given up March Break, Easter, Grandkids’ Summer Visit, Labour Day, Thanksgiving but Christmas was the last straw.
 All of our kids lived with their families in Ottawa, one family worked exclusively from home and their son attended school online.
 They followed strict pandemic protocols and had invited us to come for the holiday.
 We would visit the other two families on their lawns masked and socially distanced.
 If Santa was going to Ottawa for Christmas, so were we.

 It was the best Christmas ever.
 We did driveway gift exchanges, Through Messenger we shared pictures of gift opening at three houses, oohed and aahed at tree pictures, festive table settings and golden brown turkeys.
 My husband and daughter prepared the feast together while the rest of us played cards and watched the Disney channel and walked the dog.
 We were together as a family and it was wonderful.
 The next day, masked and keeping our distance we had a guided tour of our son’s new house.
 We drove home happy and in time to sneak in under the province-wide lockdown but turned down an offer to come over to my sister’s house for a piece of her grandson’s birthday cake.
 Seemed a bit too risky.